 - Makes clear that evictions for reasons related to health and safety can take place.

-- Prohibits billing or collection of late fees, penalties, and other charges for failure to pay; and
+- Prohibits billing or collection of late fees, penalties, and other charges for failure to pay for utility bills owed from March 31st to July 29th, 2020; and

 - Extends repayment plans at least six months, and sets the default term for repayment to six months for cases when the utility and customer cannot agree on the terms of an extended repayment plan.